+Governments finance their spending by collecting taxes, issuing debt, and printing money.
 When a government has a budget deficit, its revenues (taxes) are less than government spending.
 A budget surplus exists when tax revenues exceed spending.
-Government spending is financed with a combination of collecting taxes, issuing debt, or printing money.
-Choosing how to pay for increased spending or a growing deficit is a dilemma.
+Politicians have a dilemma when choosing how to pay for increased spending or a growing deficit.
 Raising taxes is unpopular and will likely slow economic growth.
-Printing money is inflationary, and issuing debt increases the government’s interest expense and may crowd out business investment.
-Finally, governments may reduce their deficits by reducing spending, but doing so may prove to be political suicide because the recipients feel entitled to the money they have grown accustomed to receiving.
-Since 1970 the only period the US government had a surplus was from 1998 through 2001.
-Financing the wars in Iraq and Afghanistan during a recession pushed the US budget deficit to record levels.
-The graph below shows the rapid growth in government spending and the historic relationship between government spending and revenues.
-(2017 and 2018 are estimates.)
+Printing money is inflationary, and issuing debt raises the government’s interest expense and may crowd out business investment.
+Finally, governments may reduce their deficits by reducing spending, but doing so may be political suicide because the recipients feel entitled to the money they have grown accustomed to receiving.

 Since 1970, the US government’s only surplus was from 1998 through 2001.
 Financing the wars in Iraq and Afghanistan during a recession dramatically increased the US budget deficit.
 But the deficit rose to record levels in 2020 during the COVID-19 pandemic.
 When local and state governments imposed containment measures that put many people out of work, revenues fell.
 Spending increased because the federal government sent over a trillion dollars to families to supplement their income and shorten the recession.
 An aging population also pressures balancing the budget because Social Security and Medicare costs increase while tax revenues fall.